 As of Spring 2017, there were approximately 60,000 Iraqi and 15,000 Afghan interpreters who had applied to resettle in the US, but only 1,437 visas were granted under the SIV Program and USRAP.
 Iraqi and Afghan translators risked their lives and the lives of their families to assist our troops.
 As a result, many have been living in hiding and in fear for years while they await their visas.
 If you or your community is interested in advocating for SIV's, check out No One Left Behind and Veterans for American Ideals.
-Contact Mary Refling of Westchester Refugee Task Force at firstname.lastname@example.org.
+Please contact these organizations, AND write to your legislators expressing support for SIV cases.

 Greater NYC Families for Syria, (GNYC4Syria)

-GNYC4Syria remarkably developed from a single Facebook post that turned into a volunteer group of over 2,200 people from the tri-state area who support refugees here and abroad.
-To learn more about ongoing meaningful volunteer opportunties in support of local refugees as well as the global refugee crisis, we strongly recommend that you join their database of people devoted to aiding refugees on Facebook.
+GNYC4Syria remarkably developed from a single Facebook post that turned into a volunteer group of over 2,500 people from the tri-state area who support refugees here and abroad.
+On their FB page, GNYC4Syria identifies and shares meaningful volunteer opportunities in support of local refugees as well as the global refugee crisis.
+We strongly recommend that you join their FB page devoted to aiding refugees through social media outreach.

 Contact: Amber Lewis, GreaterNYCForSyria@gmail.com, Tel.
 847.274.5017

 Hello Neighbor is a Pittsburgh based mentorship program where neighbors are matched with a refugee family.
 Visit the site for more information about starting a Hello Neighbor program in your community.
 The HHR/WRI "Refugee Booster Program" will be modeled after Hello Neighbor.

 NuDay Syria Container Drive - Send aid to Syria